Main Hoon Part-Time Killer: Release and reception

 The makers changed the film's title to Main Hoon (Part-Time) Killer and planned to release the film on 24 April.
 But the film's release was delayed as the Madras high court ordered the Central Board of Film Certification of India to Re-Censor the film as it had direct references to Rajinikanth and his family.
 The film was later scheduled to be released alongside Anurag Kashyap's Bombay Velvet, but following Bollywood superstar Salman Khan's five-year prison sentence, Faisal Saif pushed the release a further week back, showing support for the star.

 Box office and critical reception

-Despite of a limited number of 100 screens in North India, the film managed to open 50% collections of the gross capacity across Mumbai, Maharashtra, Delhi and Rajasthan circuits and was positively received by critics such as Box Office Collections giving 3.5 out of 5 Stars and calling it "Main Hoon (Part-Time) Killer is better than Rajinikanth's Lingaa".
+Despite a limited number of 100 screens in North India, the film managed to open 50% collections of the gross capacity across Mumbai, Maharashtra, Delhi and Rajasthan circuits and was positively received by critics such as Box Office Collections giving 3.5 out of 5 Stars and calling it "Main Hoon (Part-Time) Killer is better than Rajinikanth's Lingaa".
 Praising the director further, it said "Faisal Saif may not be an outstanding technician but he is surely the director who has made a good entertaining package which in the coming times will become a Cult".
 The Daily Star gave 3.5 out of 5 stars and indicated its cinematography and acting as its strengths.